 This just created, compiled, tested, packaged, and installed the most straightforward maven project.

-If you are getting an error after running “mvn install” command
+Getting an error after running “mvn install” command?

-You might be getting the below error after running the “mvn install” command.
+You might get the below error after running the “mvn install” command.

 [ERROR] COMPILATION ERROR :